csebooks/relational-databases/content.en/part-seven-specialty-databases/_index.md

 ### 23.7.1 Storing Data with Complex Structure

 Many applications need to store data that are structured, but are not easily mod- eled as relations.
 Consider, for example, user preferences that must be stored by an application such as a browser.
 There are usually a large number of fields, such as home page, security settings, language settings, and display settings, that must be recorded.
 Some of the fields are multivalued, for example, a list of trusted sites, or maybe ordered lists, for example, a list of bookmarks.
-Applications tradition- ally used some type of textual representation to store such data.
+Applications traditionally used some type of textual representation to store such data.
 Today, a majority of such applications prefer to store such configuration information in XML format.
 The ad hoc textual representations used earlier require effort to design and effort to create parsers that can read the file and convert the data into a form that a program can use.
 The XML representation avoids both these steps.

 XML-based representations are now widely used for storing documents, spre- adsheet data and other data that are part of office application packages.
 The Open Document Format (ODF), supported by the Open Office software suite as well as other office suites, and the Office Open XML (OOXML) format, supported by the Microsoft Office suite, are document representation standards based on XML.
 They are the two most widely used formats for editable document representation.